Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Introduction

-Prior works have proposed~\cite{ibm} and implemented~\cite{playground} techniques that help programmers identify potential errors by highlighting uncertain tokens.
+Prior works have proposed techniques that help programmers locate potential errors by highlighting uncertain tokens~\cite{ibm, playground}.
 Similar to in-line spell-check in text editors, highlighted tokens are meant to draw attention to regions of the code that would benefit most from human oversight.
+However, there are multiple ways of quantifying uncertainty and it is unclear which is most effective.
+First, code generation models have a built-in notion of uncertainty---specifically, the likelihood that the model would generate a specific token given its surrounding context~\cite{bengio2003neural,bender2021stochastic}.
+We refer to this as the ``generation probability,'' and it is this quantity that previous proposals and implementations were based on~\cite{ibm,playground}.
 However, to the best of our knowledge, there have been no empirical studies exploring the effectiveness of this technique.
-Furthermore, there are multiple ways of quantifying uncertainty and its unclear which is most effective.
-First, code generation models, like all large language models, have a notion of uncertainty baked into them---specifically, the likelihood that the model would generate a specific token given its surrounding context~\cite{bengio2003neural,bender2021stochastic}, what we refer to in this paper as the ``generation probability'' of the token.
-This is the notion of uncertainty upon which previous proposals and implementations were based~\cite{ibm,playground}, but it may not align with programmers' intuition or needs, as we discuss in Section~\ref{sec:uncertainty}.
-Another notion of uncertainty more directly inspired by programmers' goals would be the likelihood that a programmer would need to modify or delete a token in order to solve the given problem.
-This cannot be obtained directly from the code generation model, but potentially approximated by building a separate ``edit model'' based on logs of programmers' actions in similar contexts.
+In this work, we explore another notion of uncertainty directly inspired by programmers' goals: assessing the likelihood that one would need to modify or delete a token in order to solve the given problem.
+This cannot be obtained directly from the code generation model, but can potentially be approximated through a separate ``edit model'' based on programmers' actions in similar contexts.